 The Italians, especially the Tuscans, are playful and welcomed me in like family.
 I came here with wide eyes — not knowing what I’d find — and I stayed for the beauty, the sunshine, and for my newfound family of cyclists as crazy and passionate about the bike as me.

 People often ask: How did you end up becoming a Top Guide?

 Mountain biking found me in high school, when a younger kid saw my Specialized Rockhopper and recruited me, first to the trails and then the races.
 Soon enough, I was hooked.

 In my three years of racing pro, I took to the podium in the U.S., in Europe, and for my own National Championship.
 Yet, when I first found Lucca through a teammate, I had no idea that life was about to take a sweeping turn.

 A few broken bones (not nice bones) and the tragic death of a beloved teammate shook me to the core.
 In those painful moments I understood:

 life is meant to be lived, not regretted.

 Around the same time, I happened to stumble onto a growing new market for cycling travel — not bike touring, but actual road cycling.
 I met exactly the right people to help channel my strengths into pursuing this unique and perfectly unconventional life.

-The essence of Lucca Cycling Club is taking in the beauty of cycling among others who appreciate it just as much.
-Together with my small team, and with Lucca, Tuscany as our home base, we guide rides, rent bikes and host cycling trips in Italy.
+The essence of Lucca Cycling Club is taking in the beauty of cycling in the company of others who appreciate it just as much.
+My small team and I, with Lucca, Tuscany as our home base, guide rides, rent bikes and host cycling trips in Italy.

 If you’ve read this far, thank you.
 I sincerely hope this is just the beginning.
 The best way to stay connected is by signing up for my email newsletter.
 Once a month, you’ll hear from me about cycling, Tuscany, and everything in between.